xiaolaba/UNO-R1-R3-reset-circuitry/README.md

 ### how to comply the firmnware for 8u2
+donwload the code, this local copy [arduino-usb-master.zip](arduino-usb-master.zip)
-donwload the code or clone from github https://github.com/harlequin-tech/arduino-usb, the author was saying that LUFA version 100807 was used.
+or clone from github https://github.com/harlequin-tech/arduino-usb, the author was saying that LUFA version 100807 was used.
+.
 linux and commands following,
 ```
 sudo apt list --upgradable
 sudo apt update